 A visualization can display different numeric metrics side by side, so that different statistics for the same data can be displayed together.
+If the widget adds data sources through the Add Metric button, then you can add multiple metrics to that widget.
 When using a numeric metric format, you can choose to display data in Mean, Min (Minimum), Max (Maximum), NPS (Net Promoter Score), Responses, and Sum format.
 This option is best for data collected from recoded Multiple Choice questions, and any question type that lets you collect numeric data.

 - Select the field under Metrics.